-From classic backyard games to ones that may not be so well-known, here is a list of field day games for adults that you can play with your family, friends, and co-workers at your next outdoor event!
+From classic backyard games and sports day games for adults to ones that may not be so well-known, here is a field games list for adults that you can play with your family, friends, and co-workers at your next team-building field day activities for adults!

 - Tug-o-War — Using a rope, divide into two teams.
 Hand each team one end of the rope, with a flag tied in the middle.
 The first one to pull the rope past a designated spot on their side wins.